liuqx315/Multiscale-pattern/sundials_extensions/doc/source/c_interface/User_callable.rst

 :ref:`CInterface.OptionalInputs`, the functions listed involve optional inputs/outputs or restarting, and those paragraphs may be skipped for a casual use of ARKode.
-In any case, refer to the ssection :ref:`CInterface.Skeleton` for the correct order of these calls.
+In any case, refer to the section :ref:`CInterface.Skeleton` for the correct order of these calls.

 On an error, each user-callable function returns a negative value and